Google Fires Author of Divisive Memo On Gender Differences

 I don't agree with the pamphlet but I take it diversity is fine as long as you follow the arbitrary rules (aka code of coduct) that are set and don't argue anything that might actually lead to a real discussion.

-They have every right and very good reason to fire him, shouldnt have taken so long.
+You've got some nice language there and painting a "Them or Us" picture is always helpful to further discussion, right?
+Does one have to be a conservative to disagree with gender politics or the conclusions of what is sometimes called gender "science"?
+In many European countries there are bankers arguing for social democratic values (what is known in the English speaking world as socialism, never having experienced real existing socialism of course) and creating business models around their arguments.

-It will trigger all the alt right snowflakes though, that fat virgin fuckwad APK will be dribbling over it no doubt.
+Yes because you are being paid.
+Your right ends the moment you set your foot in the office and in return for that you receive a paycheck.
+You can have an opinion, but you better keep it to yourself and not create a hostile work environment or make your employer look bad.
+Shoot!
+My last 3 employers made me sign statements dictating the company owns my speech at the job and I am not entittled to discuss it in social media and need approval from Public Relations to do so outside of work as I could embarass the

 His position was untenable.
-(Score:1)
+(Score:2, Insightful)

 With so many other employees refusing to work with him, he effectively poisoned his own well.